 Every month a different actor, musician, or writer will choose what books appear in-store, as part of the brand's hope to form a "unique blend of tea shop, cocktail bar, and literary salon".

-Russell Sage Studios is based in London's Victoria and has previously developed interiors for a host of other restaurants in the city including Dishoom in Shoreditch and Quaglino's in St James.
+Russell Sage Studio is based in London's Victoria and has previously developed interiors for a host of other restaurants in the city including Dishoom in Shoreditch and Quaglino's in St James.

 Similar to Teatulia, central London eatery Farmer J serves coffee and snacks to commuters during the day before becoming a spot for cocktails after dark.